-The entire idea of Because You Love to Hate Me is just absolutely brilliant and I had so much fun with this book!
-If you love YA, it’s so cool to see your favorite authors and well-known booktubers working together on the same project.
+The entire idea of Because You Love to Hate Me is just absolutely brilliant.
+If you love YA, it’s so cool to see your favorite authors and well-known booktubers working together on the same project!
 And if you love villains… well, this just got even better.

 I’m so excited to share this interview with author Cindy Pon and booktuber/publisher/all-around awesome-guy-you-should-totally-follow Ben Alderson (aka @benjaminoftomes).
 I just love these two, so my reaction to getting paired with them for the blog tour was basically